+Activity Key Performance Indicators

-1.04.
-Patient Relations Program Estimated annual costs: \$25,000 All 3 Planning Years The College will operate a Patient Relations Program as set out in the Regulated Health Professions Act, 1991 .
-Applications for funding will be accepted and reviewed under the new rules and patients entitled to funding supported by the College.
-A Patient relations program will be maintained.
-Current information (handbooks) for Registrants and Patients will be maintained and made publicly available.
+will be accepted and reviewed under the new rules and patients entitled to funding supported by the College.
 A process for applying for funding for counselling will be maintained in accordance with the Code.
 Applications for funding will be presented to the Patient Relations Committee (PRC) at the next available meeting and decisions will be communicated to applicants.

-1.05.
-Quality Assurance Program Estimated annual costs: \$175,000 All 3 Planning Years The College will operate a Quality Assurance (QA) Program as set out in the Regulated Health Professions Act, 1991 and the Quality Assurance Regulation made under the Naturopathy Act, 2007 .
+1.5.
+Quality Assurance Program

+All 3 Planning Years

+The College will operate a Quality Assurance (QA) Program as set out in the Regulated Health Professions Act, 1991 and the Quality Assurance Regulation made under the Naturopathy Act, 2007.
 Annual registrant self-assessment Review renewals to ensure all Registrants have completed self-assessment, follow up with those who do not.
 Continuing Education (CE) Reporting, in three groups, one group each year The reporting group will be tracked, and CE reports analyzed.
 Follow up with those not received.
 Those not meeting requirements are presented to the Quality Assurance Committee (QAC) for review and further follow up.
 Peer & Practise Assessment program QAC determines number of assessments to be completed.
 Registrants are randomly selected and undergo assessment by a peer.
 Follow up with those who do not complete it or where issues are raised.
+CE course approval program Applications for CE credits are presented to the QAC for review and approval.
+List of approved courses is maintained on website.